Stephen Smith (Australian politician)

-Stephen Francis Smith (born 12 December 1955) is an Australian former politician and diplomat serving as the 26th and current high commissioner of Australia to the United Kingdom since 2023.
+Stephen Francis Smith (born 12 December 1955) is an Australian former politician and diplomat who served as the 26th high commissioner of Australia to the United Kingdom from 2023 to 2026.
 A member of the Australian Labor Party (ALP), he was the federal member of Parliament (MP) for the division of Perth from 1993 to 2013, serving in the Rudd and Gillard governments as minister for Foreign Affairs from 2007 to 2010, minister for Trade in 2010 and minister for Defence from 2010 to 2013.

 Early life

 Smith was born in Narrogin, Western Australia, and was educated at CBC Highgate, the University of Western Australia and the University of London, where he earned a master's degree in law.
 He was a solicitor, lecturer and tutor before entering politics.

 Career

 State politics

 He was Principal Private Secretary to the Western Australian Attorney-General, Joe Berinson 1983–87 and State Secretary of the Western Australian Labor Party 1987–90.
 He organized the state Labor left and right factions in a leadership spill against premier Peter Dowding in February 1990, replacing him with Carmen Lawrence.

+In 2009, following lobbying and representations from the Turkish government, Foreign Minister Stephen Smith attempted to intervene in Fairfield City Council's approval of a memorial commemorating the Assyrian genocide, urging the council to consider the potential diplomatic consequences.
+The council unanimously approved the memorial despite his intervention.